Deep Reinforcement Learning: An Overview: Applications

-Some are integrating computer vision with natural language processing. \citet{Xu2015} integrated attention to image captioning, trained the hard version attention with REINFORCE, and showed the effectiveness of attention on Flickr8k, Flickr30k, and MS COCO datasets.
-See also \citet{Liu2016} and \citet{Lu2016} for image captioning. \citet{Strub2017} proposed end-to-end optimization with deep RL for goal-driven and visually grounded dialogue systems for GuessWhat?! game. \citet{Das2017} proposed to learn cooperative Visual Dialog agents with deep RL.
+Some are integrating computer vision with natural language processing. \citet{Xu2015} integrated attention to image captioning, trained the hard version attention with REINFORCE, and showed the effectiveness of attention on Flickr8k, Flickr30k, and MS COCO datasets. \citet{Rennie2017} introduced self-critical sequence training, using the output of test-time inference algorithm as the baseline in REINFORCE to normalize the rewards it experiences, for image captioning.
+See also \citet{Liu2016}, \citet{Lu2016}, and \citet{Ren2017} for image captioning. \citet{Strub2017} proposed end-to-end optimization with deep RL for goal-driven and visually grounded dialogue systems for GuessWhat?! game. \citet{Das2017} proposed to learn cooperative Visual Dialog agents with deep RL.
 See also~\citet{Kottur2017}.
-See~\citet{Pasunuru2017} for video captioning.
+See \citet{Pasunuru2017} for video captioning.
+See \citet{Liang2017X} for visual relationship and attribute detection.